fogeljonathan/fogeljonathan/README.md

-I’m @fogeljonathan, but my you can call me.. um...
-Jonathan Fogel...
+I’m @fogeljonathan, but my you can call me Jonathan Fogel

-I’m interested in physics, mathematical patterns, games, and playing music (including :guitar: :violin: :saxophone:)!
+I’m interested in Package Development, Physics, Mathematical Patterns, Games, and Playing Music (including :guitar: :violin: :saxophone:)!

 I love honing old skills and learning new ones, and I'm willing to collaborate on just about any project as a result.

+Languages: Julia, Python, HTML\CSS, MATLAB, Git, R, Latex

 If you need me, reach out to: fogeljonathan@gmail.com